 4 min read

-Wondering about attaching GST Number to Car Insurance Policy ???
+Wondering about attaching GST on Car Insurance Policy ???
 When you have a car, life becomes much easier.
 Whether it is about exploring the city on weekends or visiting nearby places or simply commuting to work, nothing seems difficult as a vehicle owner.
 However, buying a car is not a child’s play as even the cheapest car will cost you a lot.
 Once you decide to buy it, you need to ensure that you are protecting the vehicle from all kinds of risks.
 Although it is not in our hands to always prevent a road accident or a natural calamity; all that we can do is buy a vehicle insurance policy so that we can be prepared for the financial losses that may arise out of damage to your car.

 Owning a car insurance policy means having protection for your vehicle against unforeseen risks including third-party liability and own damages resulting from the car.
 If your car causes property damages or even physical injury to a third party, third-party liabilities arise.
 If your car is not insured yet, you may have to face a penalty for violating the law.